richhosek/FirstGitHubRepo/README.md

 # FirstGitHubRepot
-First repo to play around with
+First repo

+More to come